DenisLabrecque/Denis-Labrecque-Website-2020/content/about.md

 ---
 title: "About"
 subtitle: "Learn More or Contact"
 headline: "Denis Labrecque is a finishing student in Graphic Design and Information Technology at Pensacola Christian College.
-He has been successful on all semesters of attendance and is preparing to graduate cum laude in December 2020.
+He has been successful on all semesters of attendance and has graduated cum laude in December 2020.
 After his education, he hopes to continue as a programmer."
 ctaTitle: "Résumé"
 ctaLink: "/resume/"
 date: 2020-11-26T21:51:14-06:00